walimorris/Payup/README.md

 perfect for what it's used for.
 I expanded this program with Python to format the desktop notification, which completes its role well.
-This project is not fully complete and will be something I update as I learn more about utilizing the Linux command line, and the languages I've used in this project.**
+This project is not fully complete and will be something I update as I learn more about utilizing the Linux command line, and the languages I've used in this project.

-ADDITIONS: There's a lot to be updated to make this project exactly as I want it.
+**ADDITIONS**: There's a lot to be updated to make this project exactly as I want it.
 My goal is to make this project easy to use, if anyone other than myself happens to use Payup.
 Please refer to the issues page for more details.